exilenorth/RcloneQBController/docs/Phase4_Development_Plan.md

 *   **Dependency:** The project will use a library capable of showing modern toast notifications on Windows.
 The `Microsoft.Toolkit.Uwp.Notifications` library (for Windows 10/11) is the recommended choice for creating native-looking notifications.
 *   **Integration:** The `ScriptRunnerService` will be updated.
 After a script process completes, the service will invoke a method that builds and displays a toast notification.
 *   **Notification Content:** The notification will clearly state which script has finished and whether it succeeded or failed, providing at-a-glance status information to the user even when the application window is not visible.
+*   **Implementation Summary:** The notification system has been successfully implemented using the `Microsoft.Toolkit.Uwp.Notifications` library.
+The `NotificationService` handles the creation and display of toast notifications, which are triggered by the `ScriptRunnerService` upon completion of background tasks.
+Notifications provide clear feedback on task status (success/failure) and relevant details, enhancing user awareness.

 ## 6. User-Friendly Error Handling (Completed)